Malcx/DamnSmallBlog/README.md

 * Amend the way media are embedded e.g. [media="youtube"]yoUtuBe-ID[/media]
 * some sort of commenting system?
 * share icons not showing on "index" pages
+* Auto generate robots.txt
+* Auto generated sitemap.xml
+* RSS
+* Date / more meta displayed
+* Upload and include favicon
+* Apple homescreen link
+* Android homescreen icon
+* Cheetsheet link in cms https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+* Backup script
+* Add preview option for posts

+## Latest updates
 * Make headlines link to their pages?
 Or always add a more link on index pages?
-* Auto generated sitemap.xml
 * gAnalytaics - image version only - not JS
-* Add preview option for posts
-* Auto generate robots.txt
-* Upload and include favicon
-* RSS
-* Date / more meta displayed
-* Restructure CMS interface to allow translations